-An explanation: Sam Vimes has been fighting the unstoppable influence of a 10,000 year old quasi-demonic thing of pure vengeance for the entire book.
-It's a superstition that normally drives men mad with rage as it uses them to kill its victims, and he's been holding it at bay with his belief in law and justice.
-What finally motivates him to give in is that it's six o'clock, and at six o'clock every day he's at home reading That Is Not My Cow to his son.
+An explanation: Sam Vimes has been fighting the unstoppable influence of the Summoning Dark, a 10,000 year old quasi-demonic thing of pure vengeance, for the entire book.
+It's a substition that normally drives a mind into blind, bloody rage against the enemies of whoever invoked it, and he's been holding it at bay with his belief in law and justice.
+What finally motivates him to give in is that it's six o'clock, and at six o'clock every day he's at home reading Where's My Cow to his son.
 He then turns into a striding, screaming, vengeful maniac who fights his way alone through a crowd of heavily armed dwarfsnote Heavily armed even for dwarfs.
-Flamethrowers and everything., until he reaches the final victims of the Summoning Dark and... stops.
+Flamethrowers and everything., until he reaches the Summoning Dark's true targets and... stops.
 Because Sam Vimes doesn't kill helpless cowering old men.

 Vetinari: Given, then, a contest between an invisible and very powerful quasi-demonic thing of pure vengeance on the one hand, and the commander on the other, where would you wager, say... one dollar?
 Drumknott: I wouldn't, sir.
 That looks like one that would go to the judges.